iyyappansurya/-wasserstoff-AiInternTask/README.md

 # Wasserstoff AI Intern Task - Document Chatbot

-This repository contains a document-based chatbot built using FastAPI, Qdrant, HuggingFace, and Streamlit.
+This repository contains a document-based chatbot built using FastAPI, Qdrant, HuggingFace, and Streamlit.Backend deployed in HuggingFace and Frontend in Streamlit Cloud.
 It was developed as part of an internship assignment to handle 75+ uploaded documents and provide the following functionality:

 - Upload multiple files (PDFs, images, or text)
 - Process, chunk, and embed document content